The Ritual (2017 film): Plot

 In a pub, five friends—Phil, Dom, Hutch, Luke, and Rob—discuss plans for a holiday.
 Rob suggests hiking in Sweden but gets rebuffed.
 Afterward, Luke and Rob leave to purchase alcohol but get involved in a robbery which soon turns violent.
 While Luke hides, the robbers harass and eventually kill Rob.

 Six months later, the remaining four start a hiking trip along Kungsleden in northern Sweden in memory of Rob.
 After Dom injures his knee, Hutch suggests cutting through the forest rather than following the marked trail.
 Luke is against it but Dom insists that if there's a shortcut, they should use it.
-Upon entering the forest, the group comes across a gutted and hanged moose, and mysterious symbols carved in the trees.
+Upon entering the forest, the group comes across a gutted and hanged moose, and Runic symbols carved in the trees.

 At night, a torrential rainstorm forces them to take shelter in an abandoned cabin.
 They find necklaces bearing similar symbols and an effigy of a decapitated human torso made of twigs, with antlers for hands.
 During the night, Luke has a nightmare about the robbery.
 The next morning, they awake to find Luke's chest bleeding from puncture wounds, Hutch screaming in terror and having wet himself, a catatonic Dom screaming for his wife Gayle, and a naked Phil praying to the effigy.
 Disturbed, the group tries to leave the woods through a side trail not shown on the map, despite Luke's protests.
 While discerning their location, Luke spots a large figure amongst the trees, but Dom doubts him.
 In their ensuing argument, Luke claims they wouldn't be in the forest if it weren't for Dom and Dom calls Luke a coward for letting Rob die.

 As they continue hiking, they find an abandoned tent overgrown in foliage, with a backpack and wallet that has a credit card that expired in 1984.
 Everyone but Hutch sees it as a bad sign, but Hutch says they must be close to the lodge and on a path that others use.
 Later that night, the group is awakened by Phil's screams.
 Hutch is missing and his tent has partially collapsed.
 The remaining three search for him, but by dawn, they realize they are lost.
 Eventually, they find a gutted Hutch impaled on tree branches and give him an impromptu burial.
 Around sunset, Phil is dragged away and killed by an unseen creature.
 Luke and Dom flee.
 They find a torch-lined path leading to a small settlement.
 Upon rushing into a cottage, they are knocked unconscious.